williamslab/ped-sim/README.md

 All founders in the simulated pedigrees are randomly sampled individuals from the input VCF file.
 This VCF must contain phased data for all individuals, with no missing data for any site.
-As most phasers automatically impute missing data, the latter requirement should be easily met.
+As most phasers automatically impute missing data, the latter requirement should be easily met. __At present, Ped-sim only supports the GT FORMAT field, so please remove additional fields before using Ped-sim.__

 The input VCF file can be gzipped, and if it is, Ped-sim prints the output VCF in gzipped format.